-Police storm Vegas show to protect audience in Oct.
+Records: Police guarded Vegas showroom after Oct.
 1 attack

 LAS VEGAS – A Las Vegas police officer ducked gunfire and then teamed up with other authorities to rush a high-rise hotel where a gunman was spraying bullets onto a concert below, according to video released Tuesday from the deadliest mass shooting in modern U.S. history.